 The Global Lighting Challenge was launched at COP 21 with the aim to kick-start a global transition to highly efficient LED lamps that can avoid 801 Mt of CO2 emissions, equivalent to displacing 684 coal-fired power plants around the world.
 A number of governments, companies and organisations have accepted the challenge.
 The IEA 4E SSL Annex is among the key partners.

-To support the work, the SSL Annex today published a an Executive Briefing that offers policy-makers a concise overview of some of the national-level approaches, initiatives and ideas used to accelerate LED lighting in the market by the IEA 4E SSL Annex member countries.
+To support the work, the SSL Annex today published an Executive Briefing that offers policy-makers a concise overview of some of the national-level approaches, initiatives and ideas used to accelerate LED lighting in the market by the IEA 4E SSL Annex member countries.
 Covering communication and education, market preparation and manufacturer support, these best practices show how governments can support adoption of LED technology by raising awareness, providing tangible examples and ensuring widespread understanding and appreciation of the benefits of LED lighting.

 The IEA 4E SSL Annex is committed to assisting policy makers with the development of policies and programmes to promote quality, energy-efficient LED lighting in their markets.
 This publication about the lessons learned bringing LEDs to market is the precursor to a larger study that will be issued next year.
 This publication was issued to coincide with the launch of the Global Lighting Challenge at the UN Climate Conference in Paris, COP21.